Photopea

 Open-source design and prototyping tool — the Figma alternative that you can self-host.
 Vector editor, component system, interactive prototypes.
 Based on SVG standards, not proprietary formats.

 Procedural vector graphics editor built in Rust and WebAssembly.
 Node-based non-destructive editing — like a free Illustrator with a radically different creative workflow.
+Because edits are stored as nodes, any earlier step can be changed later without redoing the ones after it.

 Pixel art editor and animation tool in the browser.
 Draw pixel art, create sprite animations, export as GIF or PNG.
 Perfect for game developers and retro art enthusiasts.